LaunchCodeEducation/lchs/src/assignments/flask-game-repo.rst

       It's friendly and green.
 Click the button!

 #.
-This opens up a page where you must make a few choices.
+This opens a page where you must make a few choices.
 First, fill in
    ``Repository Name`` with the SAME NAME as your local game directory.
 Also, give a short description of your project.